How to Access Property Records in Delaware

 You can't remove all your information from public property records.
 However, you can minimize your exposure to fraud and identity theft by contacting the agencies with your records and asking them to remove anything beyond your name and address.

-Delaware County Property Records
+Instant Access to Delaware Property Records

-Search Delaware Property Records
+Property Records Guide

-- Property Records in Delaware
+- How to Access Property Records in Delaware

-- What Are Property Records in Delaware?
+- What Are Property Records?

 - The Role of the Recorder of Deeds

-- Privacy and Property Records
+- How to Ensure Data Privacy for Property Records